An evidence-based briefing

 CIHI National Health Expenditure Trends (2025)

 The staffing crisis is the root cause.
-Canada produces only ~3,500 medical graduates per year for a population of 41 million.
-Australia, with 26 million people, produces ~3,800.
+Canada has 42,045 unfilled nursing positions (up 147% in five years) and a physician deficit of 22,823, projected to reach 78,000 by 2031.
+Canada produces only ~3,500 medical graduates per year for 41 million people.
+Australia, with 26 million, produces ~3,800.
 Meanwhile, ~400 family medicine residency positions went unfilled in 2024 - a historic record.
-Family doctors earn $150,000-$200,000 after overhead, while specialists earn $400,000-$600,000+.
-The incentives are completely misaligned.
+In Quebec, 43% of nurses leave the profession before age 35.
+You can't train your way out if they keep leaving.

 What would fix this